Flaggs: City money to churches, colleges are investments in Vicksburg

 • Vicksburg Living: Sent on 15th of each month

-According to city records, the Board of Mayor and Aldermen in 2021 approved a total of $13,000 in sponsorships and other monies distributed to faith-based organizations, including:
+According to city records pulled by Accounting Director Doug Whittington, the Board of Mayor and Aldermen in 2021 approved a total of $13,000 of the grant money to faith-based organizations, including:

 • $1,000 each to Trinity Temple Baptist Church, Mt.
 Carmel Ministries of Vicksburg, New Beginning Church in Christ, Bright Morning Star Missionary Baptist Church, Cool Springs Baptist Church, Faith Christian Center, Pleasant Green Baptist Church Vicksburg, Rose Hill Missionary Baptist Church, St. James AME Church, Triumphant Baptist Church and Word of Faith Christian Center; and